Thanks for visiting the Lee County Sheriff’s Office home page. I can’t tell you how excited and humbled I am to serve as your Sheriff.

 Sheriff Carmine Marceno has placed an emphasis on working closely with community members, with quickly sharing crime/safety information and with making access to the Lee County Sheriff’s Office easier and more convenient.

-Through the newly-established Community Response Unit, assigned staff officers establish relationships with members of local homeowners associations, community representatives and neighborhood designees to help identify and address community needs and challenges.
+Through the Community Response Unit, assigned staff officers establish relationships with members of local homeowners associations, community representatives and neighborhood designees to help identify and address community needs and challenges.

 Community patrols are increased when and where needed.